 Session length varies depending on what the client prefers and what I have available and suggest.
 Sessions run anywhere from 50 minutes to 90 minutes.
 For clients who cannot afford to come weekly, I offer sessions every other week, providing tools and skill development “homework” between sessions.
 I also offer group therapy.

 Typically, sessions are the standard length of 50-minutes for individual clients and 60-minutes for couple and family sessions.

 Phone, Face Time and Skype Sessions

-I also offer phone, Face Time and Skype sessions at the same rate as individual in person sessions.
+I also offer phone, Face Time, Zoom, Skype and Doxy sessions at the same rate as individual in person sessions.

 I provide short-term therapy for crisis situations, short-term solutions to problems, for pre-marital counseling, couples counseling, and for hypnotherapy for addictions (e.g. smoking cessation).

 You can receive reimbursement for therapy sessions through your employer Health Savings Account (HSA), Medical Savings Account (MSA), or Health Reimbursement Arrangement (HRA).
 Each of these allow employees to set aside pre-tax dollars from their income for future medical expenses.
 Contributions are made by the client and/or employer, depending on the account.
 Funds can be used for deductibles, copayments, and qualified health expenses that aren’t covered by insurance, such as those provided by “out-of-network providers”, such as myself.